dance2die/sung.codes/content/blog/2017/review-clean-coder-uncle-bob/index.md

 ---
-title: "Review of the Clean Coder (by Uncle Bob)"
+title: Review of the Clean Coder (by Uncle Bob)
-date: "2017-04-24"
+date: '2017-04-24'
-coverImage: "Featured-Image-the-Clean-Coder.jpg"
+coverImage: Featured-Image-the-Clean-Coder.jpg
+published_at: '2017-04-24T16:40:26.000Z'
+tags: 'blogentry, bookreview, extremeprogramming, kentbeck'
+author: Sung M. Kim
 ---

 _**The Clean Coder**_ by [Robert C. Martin](http://www.cleancoder.com) (aka [Uncle Bob](https://en.wikipedia.org/wiki/Robert_Cecil_Martin)) is a book about how a professional should conduct or what one needs to do to become one.
 The book consists of 14 chapters.